CVE-2025-27396

 CVE-2025-27396 is a high-severity Improper Check for Dropped Privileges (CWE-273) vulnerability in Siemens Scalance Lpe9403 Firmware.
 Its CVSS base score is 8.7 (High).

-Operationally, exploitation aligns with the MITRE ATT&CK technique Exploitation for Privilege Escalation (T1068); ranked in the top 22.0% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Access Token Manipulation (T1134); ranked at the 35th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 CVE-2025-27396 affects Siemens SCALANCE LPE9403 devices (part number 6GK5998-3GS00-2AC2) running all firmware versions prior to V4.0.
 The flaw stems from insufficient privilege checks that allow certain valid operations to be performed without the expected authorization level, corresponding to CWE-273.